worcestertechnicalhighschool/techhigh.us/_learn_more/admissions.md

 featured_image: https://wordpress.techhigh.us/wp-content/uploads/2022/04/sigmund-HsTnjCVQ798-unsplash-1.jpg
 ---

 Worcester Tech's 9th-grade admission lottery will run and be posted online, stay tuned for more information.
-Log into your Go2CTE application to see your "conditional acceptance" or "waitlist" status after apply.
+Log into your Go2CTE application to see your "conditional acceptance" or "waitlist" status after applying.
 Admissions for WTHS Class of 2028 close on March 28th, 2024.

 <!-- ## Application Process For The 2023-2024 School Year Is Now Closed. -->